legendarycode3/31-days-Of-reactjs-course/README.md

 Vite also helps us build a Website (it takes all the javascript and css and then load then into the html file). </br>
 Vite also creates a server.
 A server puts our websiteat a URL (localhost:5173).
 Vite server  is a replacement for the “Live Server” we normally use to refresh some code. </br>
+vite.config.js file allows us to customize the build process, (such as “adding plugins”, “configuring server settings” & more). </br>